 Does Your Project Require Review

-Research is defined as an undertaking intended to extend knowledge through a disciplined inquiry and/or systematic investigation.
-The term ‘disciplined inquiry’ refers to an inquiry that is conducted with the expectation that the method, results and conclusions will be able to withstand the scrutiny of the relevant research community (TCPS 2, 2018, Article 2.1).
+In Article 2.1, the Tri-Council Policy Statement 2022 (TCPS2) defines research as an undertaking intended to extend knowledge through a disciplined inquiry and/or systematic investigation.
+The term ‘disciplined inquiry’ refers to an inquiry that is conducted with the expectation that the method, results and conclusions will be able to withstand the scrutiny of the relevant research community.
+Any research involving human participants, their data, or human biological materials requires review and approval by a Research Ethics Board (REB).

 Projects Requiring REB Review